jaschwanda/wordpress-solutions/README.md

 ## Installation ##
 This module should be installed in the usi-wordpress-solutions folder under the main WordPress plugins folder.
-There are some third party packages that must be installed if you use the features associated with the package, most users do not need to install these additional packages.
+There are some third party packages that must be installed if you use the features associated with these package, however, most users do not need to install these additional packages.

 ### PHPSpreadsheet Installation
 If you want to create and download Microsoft Excel documents then you have to install PHPOffice/PHPSpreadsheet which is a pure PHP library for reading and writing spreadsheet files.
 Go to the /extractions/mypdf folder and enter: